 Other Vitamin Differences

-Another difference between Hiya and Flinstones that I thought was noteworthy is the D3 form.
+Another difference between Hiya and Flintstones that I thought was noteworthy is the D3 form.

-Hiya’s Vitamin D3 comes from vegan cholecalciferol, whereas Flinstone’s Vitamin D3 is just cholecalciferol – not vegan.
+Hiya’s Vitamin D3 comes from vegan cholecalciferol, whereas Flintstone’s Vitamin D3 is just cholecalciferol – not vegan.

-We can infer from this that Hiya uses seaweed to obtain its Vitamin D3 whereas Flinstones uses lanolin, or the secretions from the sebaceous glands of sheep.
-Other than sounding kind of gross, this means Flinstones is not vegan.
+We can infer from this that Hiya uses seaweed to obtain its Vitamin D3 whereas Flintstones uses lanolin, or the secretions from the sebaceous glands of sheep.
+Other than sounding kind of gross, this means Flintstones is not vegan.

 Hiya has several other vitamins that First Day does not, including Manganese, which supports metabolism, Selenium, which supports sleep and mood, and Zinc, which supports the immune system.